Skip to Content

 If you’ve just started taking birth control medication and now feel wet all the time suddenly, it could make you panic something serious is happening.

 The truth is, its normal in some women to feel this way and estrogen in your pill are the reason it happens.
 If worried you, see your doctor.
+Other hormonal medicines and pregnancy can also increase normal discharge.

 When to worry if you always feel wet down there